digideskio/legal/terms_of_use.md

 <dd>give any false information in your account details;</dd>

-<dd>take another person’s identity without that person’s permission or misrepresent you are acting on behalf of a person, entity or organisation;</dd>
+<dd>take another person's identity without that person's permission or misrepresent you are acting on behalf of a person, entity or organisation;</dd>

 <dd>use the forum if we have suspended or banned you from using it;</dd>